LivePersonInc/developer-center/pages/Documents/ConversationalAI/KnowledgeBase/InternalKnowledgeBases/introduction.md

 ### Languages

-When you [add an internal knowledge base](knowledge-base-internal-knowledge-bases-knowledge-bases.html), you'll specify its language.

-When a text-to-text search is performed, the knowledge base's language determines the language-specific list of stop words to filter out, for example, "to," "the," and so on.

-When an NLU search is performed, the knowledge base's language works differently based on how you've defined the knowledge base:

-* If the knowledge base uses *Domain* intents, the domain's language is used instead.
-In this case, the languages supported depend on the domain's [NLU provider](intent-manager-natural-language-understanding.html).
-* If the knowledge base uses *Knowledge Base* intents (a legacy feature), the knowledge base's language is used.
-In this case, only English and Spanish are supported.

 #### Working with special language characters

 If you need to support special language characters (e.g., ö, ü, ß), and you’re creating an internal knowledge base by importing a CSV file, ensure the import file is saved as a UTF-8 encoded CSV file beforehand.